latextemplates/scientific-thesis-cover/README.md

 	- `course=cs` will state that your course of study is Computer Science
 	- `course=se` will state that your course of study is Software Engineering
 	- `course=mcl` will state that your course of study is Master Computational Linguistics
+	- `course=msv` will state that your course of study is Maschinelle Sprachverarbeitung
 	- `course={Maschinelle Sprachverarbeitung}` will state that your course of study is Maschinelle Sprachverarbeitung

 - examiner: Your examiner.